 The list you're viewing is made up of many different people, like Bertrand Russell and Alan Turing.From reputable, prominent, and well known logicians to the lesser known logicians of today, these are some of the best professionals in the logician field.
 If you want to answer the questions, "Who are the most famous logicians ever?" and "What are the names of famous logicians?" then you're in the right place.

 Alan Mathison Turing, OBE, FRS was a British pioneering computer scientist, mathematician, logician, cryptanalyst, philosopher, mathematical biologist, and marathon and ultra distance runner.
 He was highly influential in the development of computer science, providing a formalisation of the concepts of "algorithm" and "computation" with the Turing machine, which can be considered a model of a general purpose computer.
 Turing is widely considered to be the father of theoretical computer science and artificial intelligence.
-During the Second World War, Turing worked for the Government Code and Cypher School at Bletchley Park, Britain's codebreaking centre.
-For a time he led Hut 8, the section ...more
+Turing worked for the Government Code and Cypher School at Bletchley Park, Britain's codebreaking centre. ...more on Wikipedia

 Also Rankedsee more on Alan Turing